 I'm pretty selective when it comes to the quilt books I allow on my small book shelf.
 I do, however, LOVE this one by Denyse Schmidt – Modern Quilts, Traditional Inspiration.
 There's a fantastic Courthouse Steps pattern in there that you get a glimpse of on the cover.

-Courthouse Steps is a Variation of the Log Cabin Pattern.
+The Courthouse Steps Quilt Pattern is a Variation of a Log Cabin Pattern.

 Now that you’re thinking about it, I’m sure you can see the similarities between the Courthouse Steps quilt pattern and the Log Cabin quilt pattern.
 I absolutely love the history behind these quilts.
 I think that a good quilt history makes a quilt feel even warmer.
 Don't you?